ghik/kubernetes-the-harder-way/docs/QEMU.md

 We haven't provided any drive with an actual operating system though, so nothing boots up and UEFI defaults to a console.

+> [!NOTE]
-Note: usually, along with the UEFI firmware itself, another, writable flash drive is mounted for UEFI _variables_, i.e. user-editable UEFI settings.
+> Usually, along with the UEFI firmware itself, another, writable flash drive is mounted for UEFI _variables_,
+> i.e. user-editable UEFI settings.
 Since we don't plan to modify these settings, we'll omit this drive.

 ## Running a Ubuntu Live CD